chhwang/cmcl/README.md

-# Confident Multple Choice Learning
+# Confident Multiple Choice Learning

 ## Preliminaries

-It is tested under Ubuntu Linux 16.04.1 and Python 2.7 environment, and requries following python packages to be installed:
+It is tested under Ubuntu Linux 16.04.1 and Python 2.7 environment, and requries following Python packages to be installed:

 * [TensorFlow](https://github.com/tensorflow/tensorflow): version 1.0.0 or above.
 Only GPU version is available.
 * [Torchfile](https://github.com/bshillingford/python-torchfile): version 0.0.2 or above.